Asia Promotions Initiative

-Increasing the recognition of PEFC and the growth of Chain of Custody certification in both countries is one of the objectives of the initiative.
+Increasing the recognition of PEFC and the growth of Chain of Custody certification in China and Japan is one of the objectives of the initiative.
 Since it began in 2007, ambitious promotional programs have been implemented annually, combining company visits, seminars, training sessions and exhibitions, together with ongoing public relations activities.
-Through this extensive work, PEFC Chain of Custody certification in the region has risen 14 fold, from 52 in 2007 to 710 in 2013.
+Thanks to this work, there are now more than 900 PEFC Chain of Custody certificates in the region.

 Another objective is to enable PEFC sustainable forest management certification in both China and Japan.
 Given the volume of wood imported, domestic forest production and the large exportation of wood products to international markets, providing forest owners with a viable option to obtain PEFC certification is a strategic priority for the organization.

 While the initiative’s core focus has been in China and Japan, interest and demand for PEFC is growing rapidly throughout Southeast Asia.
-PEFC therefore expanded the scope of the Asia Promotions Initiative in 2012, delivering the support needed to increase certification in the region.
+In 2012, we decided to expand the scope of our Asia Promotions Initiative, delivering the support needed to increase certification in the region.

-PEFC’s presence continues to expand, with the Indonesian Forest Certification Cooperative (IFCC) becoming a PEFC national member in November 2012, joining the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved the PEFC certification of 4.6 million hectares of natural forest.
-Further Asian countries have shown interest in developing a national forest certification system, including Myanmar, Nepal and South Korea.
+PEFC’s presence in the region continues to expand.
+The Indonesian Forest Certification Cooperative (IFCC) achieved endorsement of their national forest certification system in October 2014.
+IFCC joined the Malaysian Timber Certification Council (MTCC), a member since 2002, which has already achieved PEFC certification of 4.6 million hectares of natural forest.

 To continue the expansion of PEFC’s uptake in Asia we are currently looking for new funding partners to join our efforts.